Sunday, 23 May 2010

 This year marks the 350th anniversary since the restoration of the British monarchy.
 This event has been characterised by a stunning silence in the media, among historians and writer alike.
 One of the few pieces I have been able to track down is by Antonia Senor.

-This article contains no merit and requires commentary only because it epitomises an unserious and flippant approach to historical questions that seems to populate the major quality newspapers.
+This article contains no merit and requires commentary only because it epitomises an unserious and flippant approach to historical questions that seem to populate the major quality newspapers.
 Senor’s article appeared in The Times which is the leading newspaper of the English bourgeoisie and encapsulates the attitude to the Glorious Revolution of 1688 has not changed in over 350 years only the level of historical writing has dropped alarmingly.

 Has she bothered to research her articles or even think about what she writes?
 Even a cursory look on the internet would show the “poorly named English civil war” has been written about some of the finest national and international historians both on the left and right of historiography.
 The output of books on the subject is second only to the Second World War.